uwaa-ndcl/local_lipschitz/README.md

 Run the following command:
 * `python calculate_bounds_adv.py`

-Note that to change the network, change `import mnist as exp` to something different.
+Note that to change the network, change `import networks.mnist as exp` to something different.

 ## minimal working example / using your own network